gigwegbe/Inventory_Manager_GUI_with_Python/README.md

-# Inventory ManagerGUI with Python
+# Inventory Management System GUI with Python
 The repo contains the codebase of an Inventory Management System using PyQt.
 ![Inventory System](/asset/gui.gif)